fawwazalifiofarsa/react_latihan/README.md

+Untuk package node_modules silahkan download sendiri
-This is just a random project of me learning React.js
+- This is just a random project of me learning React.js